-- Internally (factors within WFP's control): the processes, systems and tools in place to support the operation design, implementation, monitoring/evaluation and reporting; the governance structure and institutional arrangements (including issues related to staffing, capacity and technical backstopping from RB/HQ); the partnership and coordination arrangements; etc. - Externally (factors outside WFP's control): the external operating environment; the funding climate; external incentives and pressures; etc. - 15.
-Throughout the evaluation and in making recommendations, the team should make forward considerations and identify best practices to inform the design of the upcoming PRRO giving due consideration to: i) the integration of WFP's various interventions currently ongoing under the EMOP and the CP; ii) the increased focus in the Sahel region on designing interventions that contribute to communities' resilience-building; and gender and nutrition mainstreaming.
-The CO is particularly interested in assessing the appropriateness, efficiency and effectiveness of cash and voucher transfers depending on seasonal and geographical considerations.
+- Internally (factors within WFP's control): the processes, systems and tools in place to support the operation design, implementation, monitoring/evaluation and reporting; the governance structure and institutional arrangements (including issues related to staffing, capacity and technical backstopping from RB/HQ); the partnership and coordination arrangements; etc. - Externally (factors outside WFP's control): the external operating environment; the funding climate; external incentives and pressures; etc. - 16.
+Throughout the evaluation and in making recommendations, the team should make forward considerations to inform the design of a future operation giving due consideration to the particular context of Pakistan, a middle income country (MIC).
+In that context, WFP is expected to transition towards a technical assistance and/or policy advocacy role to assist the Government in addressing food security and nutrition priorities.
+Hence, the CO would benefit from recommendations on how best it can position itself and which partnerships would be required to become a strategic partner for nutrition, disaster risk management and reduction as well as social protection and safety-net systems.